-9.9.1 The quorum for meetings of the ITTF Integrity Board shall be three (3), at least two of which being Independent Members.

-- 9.9.2 If any ITTF Integrity Board meeting takes place without meeting the quorum, any resolution proposed shall be: - 9.9.2.1 communicated to the ITTF Integrity Board Members within seven days of the date of the ITTF Integrity Board meeting; and - 9.9.2.2 be voted on by the ITTF Integrity Board Members within a period specified by the ITTF Integrity Board Chair. - 9.9.3 If the total number of votes during the ITTF Integrity Board meeting and pursuant to R9.9.2 exceed the number required to form a quorum, the vote cast according to R9.9.2 will be deemed as having been validly cast at the ITTF Integrity Board meeting.
+- 9.9.1 The quorum for meetings of the to pass resolutions in an ITTF Integrity Board shall be three (3), at least two of which being Independent Members meeting is an Absolute Majority. - 9.9.2 If any ITTF Integrity Board meeting takes place without meeting the quorum, any resolution proposed shall be: - 9.9.2.1 communicated to the ITTF Integrity Board Members within seven days of the date of the ITTF Integrity Board meeting; and - 9.9.2.2 be voted on by the ITTF Integrity Board Members within a period specified by the ITTF Integrity Board Chair. - 9.9.3 If the total number of votes during the ITTF Integrity Board meeting and pursuant to R9.9.2 exceed the number required to form a quorum, the vote cast according to R9.9.2 will be deemed as having been validly cast at the ITTF Integrity Board meeting.